ReaperOAK/chesscodex/README.md

-# ChessCodex - Premier Chess Academy Platform
+# AspireChess - Premier Chess Academy Platform

-ChessCodex is a comprehensive web platform for a premier chess academy, providing educational resources, course offerings, tournament information, and community engagement for chess enthusiasts of all skill levels.
+AspireChess is a comprehensive web platform for a premier chess academy, providing educational resources, course offerings, tournament information, and community engagement for chess enthusiasts of all skill levels.

 ## 🏆 Project Overview

-This modern web application serves as the digital presence for ChessCodex Chess Academy, featuring:
+This modern web application serves as the digital presence for AspireChess Chess Academy, featuring:

 - **Multi-service Chess Education**: Online courses, in-school programs, workplace training
 - **Tournament Management**: Monthly tournaments and competitive events